sfuhrm/openssl4j/README.md

 * Linux, or macOS: `<java-home>/conf/security/java.security`
 * Windows: `<java-home>\conf\security\java.security`

 To be used effectively, insert it in front of the SUN provider.
-If this is how the original file looks
+If this is how the original file looks:

 ---------------------------------------